styleguidist/react-styleguidist/docs/Configuration.md

 * **`getExampleFilename`**<br>
   Type: `Function`, default: finds `Readme.md` in the component folder<br>
   Function that returns examples file path for a given component path.

+  *Note that case sensitivity of filename is determined by the operating system the build is running on.*

   For example, instead of `Readme.md` you can use `ComponentName.examples.md`: